makersacademy/takeaway-challenge/README.md

 - View a takeaway menu.
 - Add selected dishes to an order.
 - View the sum of the order.
-- Receive an order confirmation & delivery time text after checkout completion.
+- Receive an order confirmation & delivery time after checkout completion.

 Installation
 -----